 The plot, characters, and interactions between the children and adults are all things editors look for.” – – Heacock Literary Agency

 In my juvenile/middle grade adventure fiction are boys who don’t appear tough or particularly brave or heroic.
 They don’t have magic wands or special powers.
 There’s no wise, talking creatures to help them succeed or escape.
 They don’t live on a parallel Earth or alien planet.
 It’s all about reality.
 When called upon to show courage my boys are lions.
 Brains and true grit pull them through bad and dangerous situations.
 Bullies, scheming, and fights are the reality in the stories.
 Integrity, friendship, bravery, and courage are the true grit of my main characters.
 These stories took a test ride by a total of 200 Grade 5 students in Edmonton and Toronto schools.
 VooDoo Bully is currently seeking a publisher.
-You can read the first chapter here on the Juv/MG tab.
+You can read the first chapter here on the young reader page.
 My highly critical writers group loved it.
 So did my even worse critic my wife.
-I really enjoy writing in this middle grade genre.
+I really enjoy writing in this genre.
 All are available in eBook and paperback at Amazon.
+If you have read my books please post a review at Amazon or Goodreads.